asmode111/quiz-app/README.md

 # Running APP

-An experimental project for managing Question/Answer APP.
+An experimental project for a quiz app.

 Built with [Node](https://nodejs.org) stack.
 Handling the frontend with [React](https://reactjs.org).